LABS Declassified Innovation Stories From Wilson LABS: Wilson X Connected Basketball

 What do you get when you add a revolutionary idea + the brightest minds in sports equipment engineering + player insights + sophisticated technology + an unwavering love of the game?
 You get X.

-Go behind the closed doors of Wilson LABS and see what went into one of our latest breakthroughs.
+Go behind the closed doors of Wilson LABS and see what went into one of our most revolutionary breakthroughs.

 The Ball That Changed It All

 He Shoots, Wilson Scores